mate-academy/devops_todolist_docker_core_task_2_volumes/README.md

     ```
 #### Requirements
-1. Prepare a Dockerfile to run a MySQL database, based on official MySQL Image
+1. Prepare a Dockerfile to run a MySQL database, based on official MySQL Image, name file Dockerfile.mysql
 2. Dockerfile should contain ENV variables to initialize app_db database
 3. Dockerfile should contain ENV variables to initialize app_user with password 1234
 4. Build mysql image with a name and tag mysql-local:1.0.0